 Some tourists visit the island on a day trip from Punta Cana, but if you’re already vacationing around La Romana and Bayahibe, you’re just that much closer.
 You can find vendors who can take you out for the day if you walk around Bayahibe Beach.

 We have a blog post all about visiting starfish island to give you a little more info.

 Another day trip?
-Head to Catalina Island.
-You’ll find catamarans and motorboats hanging out on the coast waiting to take tourists off to a snorkeling tour around the reef protected by the nearby National Park.
+Head out to this pretty island with a reef protected by the nearby National Park.
 On the east side of the island is a reef nicknamed “the wall”, while the western side of the island boasts a snorkel spot nicknamed “the aquarium”.
 Both help you imagine what’s waiting for you when you dip below the waves — schools of colorful fish flitting around bunches of coral.
 Sometimes, snorkelers spot stingrays settling in the sand bed.
 Dreamy.

 To La Romana

 Our favorite way to get around the Dominican Republic is by bus.
 There are some flights that can take you into the La Romana Airport, but they are exponentially more expensive than a bus trip.